 Now that we got the beast that is the watermelon bong out of the way, let’s talk gravity bongs.
 This option will get you far more blazed than your standard pipe or set of rolling papers, so prepare for a very stoney evening should you go in this direction.

-Note: There are a number of ways to craft a gravity bong; we’ve included a basic overview below, but for for those wanting a bit less hassle, check out our guide to the best gravity bongs you can purchase!
+Note: There are a number of ways to craft a gravity bong; we’ve included a basic overview below, but for for those wanting a bit less hassle, check out

 To build a gravity bong, start with both a one-liter and two-liter plastic bottle (or another large plastic container), along with some water and a box cutter.